-Available-for-sale financial assets comprise of managed funds and units in listed trusts.
+Available-for-sale financial assets comprise of managed funds.
 They are included in non-current assets unless management intends to dispose of the investment within 12 months of the reporting period.
 Investments are designated as available-for-sale if they do not have fixed maturities and fixed or determinable payments and management intends to hold them for the medium to long term.